UPDATE 1-S.Korea's S-Oil expects stable refining margins in H2 on robust demand

 SEOUL, July 26 (Reuters) - South Korea's third-largest refiner S-Oil Corp said on Wednesday that strong demand growth in Asia is expected to support refining margins in the second half of the year.

-"China and India will drive regional demand growth on the back of healthy industrial activity and robust vehicle sales," the refiner, whose main shareholder is Saudi Aramco IPO-ARMO.SE, said in an earnings statement.
+"China and India will drive regional demand growth on the back of healthy industrial activity and robust vehicle sales," the refiner, whose main shareholder is Saudi Aramco (IPO-ARMO.SE), said in an earnings statement.

 S-Oil also said it expected crude oil prices to remain range-bound at current levels in the second half of the year, helping to support demand.